-Mary is a likeable enough character, but ultimately proves herself to be a bit spineless.
+Mary is a likable enough character, but ultimately proves herself to be a total weenie.
 She's one of the girls who was caught in the forest with Abigail, dancing and conjuring spirits—though we quickly learn that she just watched and did not participate.
+(This is probably because she was too scared to join in, tbh.)
 She becomes part of the court that condemns witches.
 At first she seems to enjoy the power it gives her.
 When clearly innocent people begin to be convicted, however, Mary feels bad about the whole thing.

 Mary's feeble attempt at recompense backfires terribly, however, as Abigail uses the poppet to frame Elizabeth for witchcraft.
-This, of course, makes Mary feel even worse and she agrees to go with John Proctor and testify against Abigail in court.
-Mary's ultimately spineless nature is revealed in the court scene, when under pressure of being hanged she once again flips, accusing John Proctor of witchcraft and Devil worship.
+This, of course, makes Mary feel even worse and she agrees to go with John Proctor and testify against Abigail in court: